-The 2019 Bettencourt Young Researchers Prize was awarded to Vincent Robert, post-doctoral fellow in neuroscience, for his research on the contextual anchoring of memory.
+The 2019 Bettencourt Prize for Young Researchers was awarded to Vincent Robert, post-doctoral fellow in neuroscience, for his research on the contextual anchoring of memory.

 In search of lost memory